Azure-Samples/AzureStackHCI/README.md

 # Azure Stack HCI Software Defined Networking (SDN) training resources

-Welcome to our private repository that hosts the downloadable resources for the SDN training.
-We're excited that you are taking the self-paced, self-directed training of SDN and landed on this page to download the training resources.
+Welcome to our private repository for the SDN training resources.
+Explore and download the materials for your self-paced, self-directed SDN training.
 These resources are updated regularly.
 If you've downloaded a training resource before, be sure to check back here often to download the latest version.

 > [!NOTE]
 > This repo is internally managed, and outside contributions aren't permitted.
 For any questions or feedback, reach out to the SDN training team <!--add email alias-->.